openupm/openupm/docs/docs/getting-started.md

 1.1.0
 ```

-## Installing an UPM Package
+## Installing a UPM Package

-Next step is creating a new Unity project, located at path `~/Document/projects/hello-openupm`.
+The next step is creating a new Unity project, located at path `~/Document/projects/hello-openupm`.

 Let's install [Unity Addressable Importer](https://github.com/favoyang/unity-addressable-importer) a helper package to manage addressable assets.
 First you need identify the package name.